raspberrypi/style-guide/style-guide.md

 ###H

 *   HackSpace magazine – Note capitals.
 It is no longer the case that we must always include _magazine_ when referring to it.
 *   Hall effect sensor - capital H
+*   Hands-on - "a hands-on demo", "get hands-on with Raspberry Pi Pico"
 *   hardcore
 *   hashtag – Twitter term
 *   HAT - Hardware Attached on Top, describing various add-on boards such as the Sense HAT